tumido/manageiq-providers-hawkular/GETTING_STARTED.md

 # Installing Docker

 Docker is necessary to run `hawkinit`, which we will cover later.

+### Fedora

-To install it, first remove any currently installed version of Docker:
+To install Docker, first remove any currently installed version of Docker:

 ```bash
 sudo dnf remove docker docker-common docker-selinux docker-engine-selinux docker-engine